iron-io/docs/worker/languages/nodejs/mixed/index.md

 {% endhighlight %}

 Save this as "enqueue.js" and use `node enqueue.js` to queue up the task to your worker.
-You should got a response similar to this:
+You should get a response similar to this:

 {% highlight js %}
 statusCode:  200